Dhanush-S-Gowda/rock-paper-scissor-python/README.md

 - Classic game interaction.
 - Randomized computer moves.
 - ASCII art visuals.
-- User scores are counted
+- Additionally, a simple scoring system has been implemented where user scores and computer scores are counted throughout the game.
+At the end of the game, the winner is declared based on the accumulated scores.

 ## Requirements